jonit-dev/react-etherjs/README.md

 - **Available public methods (ethersProvider):**
   - **init()**
-    - This is triggered automatically once you call useEthers.
+    - This is triggered automatically once you call useEthers hook.
   - **isInitialized(): boolean**
     - Check if Ethers.JS provider is initialized or not.
   - **isInstalled(): boolean**